 When DPR Construction began renovating 250,000 square feet of office space at One Market Plaza in San Francisco, recycling the construction waste that would come out of the building during demolition was top of mind.

-Google, the search engine company that would occupy the space in the existing building, wanted its new offices to meet the green building standards required for certification under the LEED v4 rating system.
+Google, the company that would occupy the space in the existing building, wanted its new offices to meet the green building standards required for certification under the LEED v4 rating system.

 To meet the LEED v4 criteria for Construction Waste Management credits, DPR needed to divert between 50-to-75 percent of the construction debris away from landfills.

-Through past experience with the Armstrong Ceiling Recycling Program, DPR knew it would be able to recycle the old ceilings removed during demolition.
-The Ceiling Recycling Program enables building owners and contractors to salvage used ceiling panels from renovation and demolition projects and return them to the nearest Armstrong plant as an alternative to landfill disposal.
+Through past experience with the Armstrong Ceilings Recycling Program, DPR knew it would be able to recycle the old ceilings removed during demolition.
+The Ceilings Recycling Program enables building owners and contractors to salvage used ceiling panels from renovation and demolition projects and return them to the nearest Armstrong manufacturing facility as an alternative to landfill disposal.
 Armstrong uses the reclaimed ceilings to make new ceiling panels in a closed-loop manufacturing process.